RupertJelnikarMrak/Ini-Config-Parser/README.md

 ```

 ### 2. Creating the manager
 Each IniConfManager object represents a file.
-To create a manager call it's constructor along with the path/name of the file you wish to wrte to.
+To create a manager call it's constructor along with the path/name of the file you wish to write to.
 For example:
 ```c++
 IniConfManager manager("/path_to_file/options.ini");
 ```

 ### 3. Defining the entries
 The configuration manager uses classes derived from `IniConfEntry::Base`.
-Classes for Integer, Long, Float, Double, Boolean and String have been premade.
+Classes for Integer, Long, Float, Double, Boolean and String have been pre-made.
 You can define your entry objects anywhere you like like so:
 ```c++
 namespace options